Selection of Current Transformers

 Always maintain the general safety rules.

-For the verification of installations with current transformers we recommend a portable meter test equipment, like our RS350.
-These installations should be verified regularly.
+To verify the accuracy of installations with current transformers, we highly recommend using portable meter test equipment like our RS350.
+Regular verification of these installations is essential.

 Editor's note: This article was originally published in September 2020 and has been updated for comprehensiveness.